The Predator isn't a sequel, but watch these movies first anyway

 The special effects, which were nominated for an Academy Award, look a tad rough by today's standards, but still work well.
 For example, the visual effect that makes the Predator "look" invisible is incredibly believable and badass.

 There's an outstanding behind-the-scenes video of Jean-Claude Van Damme, who originally played the Predator, running around a jungle in what looks like a red dinosaur costume before the special effects are applied.
-Van Damme was later let go for being too short and replaced by the seven-foot three-inch Kevin Peter Hall.
+Van Damme was later let go for being too short and replaced by the 7-foot, 3-inch Kevin Peter Hall.

 Predator is consistently ranked as one of the best action films of all time.
 It introduced one of the best, ugliest-looking alien characters ever on screen -- though in my book Alf is a close second.